 But in the beginning, start with a few plants and get used to of the whole process.

-So, I am only going to tell you the one that are really necessary for your terrace gardening journey.
+I am only going to tell you the ones that are really necessary for your terrace gardening journey.

-Trowel helps you in digging the soil and apply useful things.
+A trowel helps you in digging the soil and applying useful things.

 Pruning is a very healthy practice in gardening.
 It keeps your plants healthy and bushy.

-Pruning is basically, cutting of dead branches or unnecessary branches that are taking up nutrition from the main branch.
+Pruning is basically, cutting off dead branches or unnecessary branches that are taking up nutrition from the main branch.

 This is where a Pruner comes into play.
-It is a sharp device that is used to cut twigs, small branches.
+It is a sharp device that is used to cut twigs and small branches.

-When you are involved in gardening, your hands come in direct contact with lots of different things like Potting soil, fertilizer, insectide and pesticides.
+When you are involved in gardening, your hands come in direct contact with lots of different things like Potting soil, fertilizer, insecticide, and pesticides.

 And many of them can cause trouble if ingested.